danReynolds/Personal-Site/_posts/2017-10-18-Locking-Dependencies.md

 It wasn't always clear how Yarn and npm treat their dependency management and it took some digging to determine the actual behavior of each package manager.

-Hopefully this has made accomplishing either scenario a little clearer using either Yarn or npm.
+Hopefully this has made lockfile management a little clearer using either Yarn or npm.